aerjay/SimplifiedBattleshipGame/README.md

 # Battleship

 This program is an implementation of the classic battle ship game.
-It was built using .Net core 3.1.
+It was built using vanilla javascript, css, and html.

-To build the program: `dotnet "build" "SimplifiedBattleshipGame.sln"`

-To run the program: `dotnet "run" "--project" "SimplifiedBattleshipGame\SimplifiedBattleshipGame.csproj"` or double-click executable file at `"SimplifiedBattleshipGame\SimplifiedBattleshipGame\bin\Debug\netcoreapp3.1\SimplifiedBattleshipGame.exe"`

-To run unit tests: `dotnet "test" "SimplifiedBattleshipGameTests\SimplifiedBattleshipGameTests.csproj"`
+To play, open the index.html with the latest version of Chrome or Firefox, or visit http://aerjay.github.io/SimplifiedBattleshipGame.